vickneee/SEP-R1/README.md

 # SEP-R1
-## Ohjelmistotuotantoprojekti - Software Engineering Project - Ryhmä 1
+## Ohjelmistotuotantoprojekti - Ryhmä 1 - Software Engineering Project - Group 1

-### Members
+### Overview
-- Monami Kirjavainen
-- Victoria Vavulina
-- Riku Kaartoaho
-- Riku Toivanen
+Library Hub is an accessible, user-friendly, and efficient digital library catalogue system that simplifies the process of searching, borrowing, and returning books.
+The project aims to increase the efficiency of the library system by automating routine operations and providing real-time updates on book availability, which supports user engagement and positive outcomes.

 ## Technology Stack